 Information for Parents

-If a student is experiencing difficulties on campus, parents should first encourage him/her to contact the appropriate person or office that can address their concern.
-The Dean of Students Office can also direct parents or students to the office that can assist with a specific problem.
+Parents should first encourage the student to contact the appropriate person or office.
+The Dean of Students Office can assist with a specific problem.
 The Dean of Students manages all areas of student services, including:

 - Residential Life